ECB fails to fully offset past bond buys again

 But many banks are repaying early loans they took from the ECB as the crisis escalated, and have set aside tens of billions of euros before an ECB health check of the sector, leaving them less cash to deposit at the central bank.

-The ECB drew back 165.533 billion euros (135.9 billion pounds) on Tuesday in seven-day deposits, just below a target of 167.5 billion, equivalent to its first and now terminated sovereign bond-buying plan, which fell in size last week as bonds matured.
+The ECB drew back 165.533 billion euros ($229.73 billion) on Tuesday in seven-day deposits, just below a target of 167.5 billion, equivalent to its first and now terminated sovereign bond-buying plan, which fell in size last week as bonds matured.

 The ECB earlier this year debated ending the sterilisation operations to help loosen lending conditions and counter low inflation in the 18-country currency bloc.